Alain-Pascal/alx-system_engineering-devops/0x00-shell_basics/README.md

 1. 0-current_working_directory

-    >This is a script that prints the absolute path name of the current working directory
+    > This is a script that prints the absolute path name of the current working directory

 2. 1-listit

-    >This is a script that displays the contents list of current directory
+    > This is a script that displays the contents list of current directory

 3. 2-bring_me_home

+    > This is a script that changes the working directory to the user's home directory.
+No shell variables are used

 4. 3-listfiles
 5. 4-listmorefiles
 6. 5-listfilesdigitonly